spring-attic/gs-consuming-rest-angularjs/README.md

 Create the Application Page
 ---------------------------

-Next, you'll create the HTML page that will load the client into your web browser:
+Now that you have an AngularJS controller, you will create the HTML page that will load the controller into the user's web browser:

-`index.html`
+`public/index.html`
 ```html
 <!doctype html>
 <html ng-app>